eProsima/Integration-Service-docs/docs/ros2-websocket.rst

 - Having *ROS 2* (Foxy or superior) installed, with the :code:`talker-listener` example working.

 - Having the *ROS 2 System Handle* installed.
-You can download it from the `dedicated repository <https://github.com/eProsima/ROS2-SH>`_ into the :code:`is-workspace` where you have *Integration Service* installed:
+You can download it from the `ROS2-SH dedicated repository <https://github.com/eProsima/ROS2-SH>`_ into the :code:`is-workspace` where you have *Integration Service* installed:

   .. code-block:: bash